CNRFisheries/Survey_gap/README.md

 README WORK IN PROGRESS

-## Tools computation
+## SSA, BIMAC and MaxEnt computation

-This step applies functions to compute SSA, BIMAC and MaxEnt storing results for HBIE computation - Inputs are stored in folders named “toolname_input” by species and year - Output are stored in folders named “toolname_output” by species and year
+In this step several functions are applied to compute temporal, spatial and ecological tools.
+The results are stored for HBIE computation

+- Inputs are stored in folders named “toolname_input” by species and year

+- Output are stored in folders named “toolname_output” by species and year

 ## HBIE computation

-This step put together the temporal (SSA), spatial (BIMAC) and ecological (MaxEnt) results giving the estimation of mean, low and high biomass index of missing hauls.
+In this step the temporal (SSA), spatial (BIMAC) and ecological (MaxEnt) results are pulled together and weighted to give the estimation of mean, low and high biomass index of missing hauls.

 - Inputs are stored in folder named “hbie_input” by species and year